Today, a closer look at scientific knowledge. The

 The same is true of other essential quantities.
 I

 dare you to define distance, time, or force.
 Or to

 prove Newton's laws, for that matter!
 Any real

 physical law is simply a statement of human

 experience in dealing with conceptual quantities.

 Science is a strange pursuit.
-It is far and away
+It really is far and away

 the most careful and accurate attempt we make at

 understanding the world around us.
-It's loaded with
+It is loaded with

 safeguards against imposing what we want to be